april-org/april-ann/README.md

 will be generated at `lib/aprilann.so`, so it is possible to use `require` from Lua to load April-ANN in a standard Lua 5.2 interpreter.

+**NOTE** that loading `april-ann` as a Lua 5.2 module, you need to have the `.so` library in the `package.cpath` or LUA_CPATH.
+It is possible to install it in your system defaults following next section.

 ENJOY!

 Installation